Идиомы на букву C

 Something was wrong with my eyes, so I went to the eye specialist to have a check-up.

-• come to the fore
+• come to grief

 • caught short